intel/power-optimization-library/README.md

     Epp     string
 ````

-The Profile object is a replica of the Power Profile CRD used by the Power Manager.
+The Profile object is a replica of the Power Profile CRD.
 It’s just a way that the Power
 Library can get the information about a Power Profile without having to constantly query the Kubernetes API.

 ## Core